Chetna2912/Amazon-Clone-Project/README.md

 # Amazon-Clone-Project
-This is a Clone Project of Amazon (Homepage) .
+This is Amazon Clone Project.